These Bisquick drop biscuits are light, fluffy, buttery, and so easy to make!

 But sometimes baking bread – whether it’s a loaf, dinner rolls, or even biscuits – just takes too long.

-And that’s why I love using Bisquick mix to make quick treats.
+And that’s why I love using Bisquick recipes to make quick treats.
 I always make sure I have a box of the mix on-hand!

 In under 20 minutes, you can have moist, fluffy, perfect biscuits that will taste just as good as any of the more time-intensive recipes.